Make an Impact on the Future of Education by Becoming a School Principal

 - Claes Nobel Educator of Distinction Award

 - Milken Family Foundation National Educator Award

 - Association of Public Charter Schools Educator of the Year Award

 The WGU Teachers College is in the top 1% for granting degrees for Black and Hispanic/Latinx educators at both the graduate and undergraduate levels.
 It is second in the nation for combined graduate and undergraduate degrees and credentials for students of color, according to the federal Integrated Postsecondary Education Data System (IPEDS).

 Prior to entry into the M.S.
 Educational Leadership degree program, you will be required to complete a candidate interview and provide the following:

-- Evidence of a bachelor's degree from an accredited institution
+- Evidence of an undergraduate bachelor's degree from an accredited institution

 - Proof of a state issued, valid, and unexpired standard professional license